 Ears are an important part of helping us to cope with our world.

 They need us to look after them.

-- Keep your ears clean by washing them when you wash your face.
+- Keep your ears clean by washing them when you wash your face or hair.

 - See your doctor if your ears hurt or they keep feeling blocked up.